 Prostate cancer is one of the most common cancers worldwide and also the second leading cause of cancer-related death in males in Western countries.
 Although the majority of human primary prostate cancers have a luminal phenotype, both basal cells and luminal cells can serve as cellular origins of prostate cancer in model systems.
 However, the stem cell-like plasticity of defined prostate epithelial cells and the cellular origin of prostate cancer under physiological conditions have not been identified.
 Recently, prostate basal and luminal cell populations were both shown to be self-sustaining, and both cell types could initiate prostate cancer.
-Luminal cells were shown to have greater tendency to be the cells of origin for prostate cancer in some contexts.
 In addition, the oncogenic transformation of basal cells requires basal to luminal cell transition.
 These studies highlight the need to characterize the prostate cell lineage hierarchy and their behaviors in various contexts.

 We are studying the prostate cell lineage hierarchy using single-cell RNA sequencing and cell lineage tracing technologies.
 We have identified a novel prostate luminal progenitor cell population (termed as Luminal-C) which located at the prostate the distal prostate invagination tips (termed as Dist-Luminal-C) and proximal prostate region (termed as Prox-Luminal-C).
 We are interested in understanding how Luminal-C cells orchestrates its niche signals in normal tissue homeostasis and diseases, and how to control the players in these machineries in vivo, as well as to provide strategies for the purpose of prostate cancer therapies.